awslabs/aws-crt-python/docs/dev/writing-code.md

 This is not easy code to write.
 You must know Python.
 You must know C.
-You must learn how the aws-c libraries do error handling and memory management, you must learn how the Python C-API does error handling and memory management, and you must mix the two styles together.
+You must learn how the aws-c libraries do error handling and memory management, you must learn how the Python C API does error handling and memory management, and you must mix the two styles together.
 This code is multithreaded and asynchronous.
 Buckle up.